LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/PostConversationSurvey/Legacy-Post-conversation-survey.md

 ---

 {: .important}
 This topic discusses a legacy solution for post-conversation surveys (PCS) and is made available for the benefit of brands using this solution (creating survey bots in Bot Studio).
-If you're new to survey bots, please see [this topic](https://developers.liveperson.com/conversation-builder-bots-post-conversation-survey-bots.html) in the Developer Center for information on implementation using Conversation Builder instead.
+If you're new to survey bots, please see [this topic](https://developers.liveperson.com/conversation-builder-bots-post-conversation-survey-bots.html) in the Developer Center for information on how to build survey bots using Conversation Builder.

 The post-conversation survey bot gives brands the ability to collect feedback from consumers at the end of a conversation, without utilizing the time of a human agent.
 The bot can ask specialized questions, designed to provide CSAT, FCR and NPS metrics for the brand, questions that reflect a brand’s custom KPIs, or free text questions.
 This feature is ideal for brands to measure agent and skill performance and identify opportunities to improve on quality targets.